Frequently Asked Questions in the Lake George Region

 What should I expect when I visit the Lake George region?

-Restaurants are operating at half capacity, offering indoor and outdoor dining.
+Restaurants are operating at half capacity, offering indoor and some outdoor heated dining options such as igloos.
 If you can make a reservation, do so.
 Retailers are also operating at limited capacity.
 While you can go in to shop, you may have to wait in line to enter if the store is at capacity.